-My god woman, this turkey tastes like wet toilet paper stuffed inside a burnt basketball.
+My god, woman, this turkey tastes like wet toilet paper stuffed inside a burnt basketball!
 Have you no pride?
-Oh, you had a late shift at the hospital and then went straight to Timmy’s intervention?
+Oh, you had a late volunteer shift at the hospital and then went straight to Timmy's intervention?
 No excuses!
 Heed Reverend Tyrer!

 Or listen to the even more plain-spoken Dr. William Josephus Robinson from his 1922 book Married Life and Happiness:

 Bad cooking is responsible for dyspepsia, dyspepsia is responsible for grouchiness and irritability, grouchiness and irritability lead to quarrels and squabbles.
 And bad cooking, which is the usual thing in the average American home, has been responsible as much as any other factor for driving the husband to the saloon, and to other places.
 And when she does cook, she should cook, and not be, as somebody said, a mere can opener.

-If you didn’t want your husband to become a syphilitic alcoholic, you should have learned to make a damn pot roast properly.
+If you didn't want your husband to become a syphilitic alcoholic, you should have learned to make the damn pot roast properly.